 Limitations

-One limitation was in creating an extinction procedure which effectively undermined evaluations of the target stimulus (IR effects).
+One limitation was the difficulty we observed in creating an extinction procedure which effectively undermined evaluations of the target stimulus (IR effects).
 It may be that the extinction procedure used in Experiments 1-3 still retained some valenced elements (e.g., the responses emitted in the presence of the source stimuli) which may have hampered our efforts to extinguish target evaluations.
 Experiment 4 sought to control for this possibility by presenting stimuli without the need to emit responses – but even this task is not without its own issues (e.g., presenting stimuli in a non-contingent way might be perceived as being unrelated to the acquisition phase; see our previous point about contextual versus a-contextual learning).
 Another possibility would be to simply omit the valenced contingencies entirely and just expose participants to the target contingencies during extinction.
 Or to replace the valenced source with a neutral source (although this may come close to the counterconditioning procedure used in Experiment 5).
 In either case, future work could seek to build and refine on our efforts here.

 Another limitation was the presence of both a ‘visible intersection’ (e.g., common outcome) and a ‘hidden intersection’ (i.e., common response locations) connecting the contingencies in many studies.
 This latter type of intersection may have augmented the IR and OEC effects during the acquisition phase and undermined attempts to reduce them during extinction and counterconditioning.
 That said, when this hidden intersection was absent (Experiment 4) or controlled for (Experiment 7) we still failed to observe extinction or counterconditioning.
 Nevertheless, we recognise that this factor likely played a role in the findings reported here.
 Future work should therefore control for and examine this issue more systematically seeking to establish and change IR effects.